Deva-Dharshini2007/CSA1751/README.md

  Enqueue A into Q.

  While Q is not empty do:
   a.
-Dequeue a node from Q → CurrentNode.
+Dequeue a node from Q → CurrentNode. b.Visit CurrentNode.
-   b.
-Visit CurrentNode.
   c.
 For each neighbor of CurrentNode do:
   i.
 If neighbor is not in Visited then:
-         - Add neighbor to Visited.
+  Add neighbor to Visited.
-         - Enqueue neighbor into Q.
+  Enqueue neighbor into Q.
   ii.
 End If
   d.
 End For

  End While